- Course map

 - Leg 4: Good running with all trail types.
 Quite a bit of running on sand – mainly on trails which mostly have a firm base with some sand on top.
 Some lesser technical aspects and trail obstacles.

-The running is more energy sapping than it looks on paper.
+The course is more energy sapping than it looks on paper.
 The distances are not great and the elevation gain / loss are not huge, but with the varied trail type and amount of sand on some legs (notably leg 3) probably makes it a more demanding course that you might expect!

 The Margaret River Ultra Marathon can be completed by individual runners doing the whole thing or by relay teams of up to 5 doing one or more legs each.